-You can take material to the bonfire 9:00am–5:00pm, October 17th–November 1st.
+You can take material to the bonfire site, 9:00am–5:00pm, from now until November 1st.
 It must be taken to the bonfire site, not left on the Forge forecourt.
 Clean burning material only — wood, cardboard — but no tyres, plastic, metal, etc.

 [Note from Poynings Parish Council: there has been some material dumped on the bonfire that isn’t suitable for burning, including builders waste and an old foam armchair.
 Any further incidents of unsuitable items being dumped will endanger the future of the event.
 Those who drop, throw down or otherwise deposit litter in the open air (even on private land) commit an offence.]

 Friday 26th October 2018 from 9:30 to 15:00.
 The order of the day: 9:30am meet at Saddlescombe; 10:00am go out hunting for fungi in Wolstonbury woods and across open downland; 12:00 noon lunch, with glorious views across Sussex; 2:00pm return to Saddlescombe Farm for a cup of tea and cake in the new heated barn; 2:15pm go through our finds with expert mycologist Martin Allison and look at some of the more interesting species under the microscope; 3:00pm finish.
 Booking essential.

 Join mycologist Martin Allinson for a day of recording as many species of fungi as possible across Newtimber Hill on Friday 19th October from 9:30am to 3:00pm.
 Wear suitable clothing and bring lunch.
 Tea and cake will be served upon return to Saddlescombe.
 Supervised children are welcome.
 Booking essential.
 Click the image for more information.